ethandanielsmall/portfolio/README.md

 - Finish readme (am i missing anything?)
 - Take and add pic of self to bio
 - Choose which projects to use in the things (and work on them to make them better/more appealing)

+not necessary but will be nice once everything else is done!
 - make the resume.pdf not be so red and scary. cool hip green and less of it.
 - make the animation on the project pictures Not do that lol (look up and get rid of everything 'tilt')